The Grey Zone

 The title comes from a chapter in the book The Drowned and the Saved by Holocaust survivor Primo Levi.
-The film tells the story of the Jewish Sonderkommando XII in the Auschwitz death camp in October 1944.
+The film tells the story of the Jewish Sonderkommando XII in Auschwitz in October 1944.
 These prisoners were made to assist the camp's guards in shepherding their victims to the gas chambers and then disposing of their bodies in the ovens.